cplee/aftp/README.md

 ```

 # Creating the Stack via AWS SDK
-There is a utility in [bin/manager.rb](bin/manager.rb) that creates the stack.
+An alternative to using the AWS CLI is to use the utility in [bin/manager.rb](bin/manager.rb) to creates the stack via the AWS Ruby SDK.
 Before running, you'll need to have Ruby installed and run `bundle install`

 ```
 ./bin/manager.rb create -k my-keyname